ColumPaget/Mimeguard/README.md

 This allows different configs for different email senders/recipients.

+# SOURCE IP CHECKS

+The 'Header' config can also have a 'Source' action.
+Like so:

+Header From *.gov.uk Source region=ripencc:GB

+the 'source' action runs checks against the source ip-address for a mail.
+Options can be:

+ip <address>      require a given ip address. region <region>   require a region (<registrar>:<country code>).

+This allows a certain email address or email domain to be pinned to a given region or ip address.
+This system uses the 'Received' email header, and so requires an email server that supports that.

 # CONFIG PATHS

 The MagicsFile, MimeTypesFile and RegionFile configuration entries all take a 'path' argument.
 This 'path' can actually be a comma-separated list of paths, and it can include fnmatch-style wildcards.
 For example: